 Whiplash/Motor Vehicle Accidents

 Whiplash is a painful sprain of the neck typically following a car accident.
 This may be associated with headaches.

 Dr. Chernish’s treatments for whiplash include acupuncture-type dry needling or trigger point injections of tender spots and trigger points in the neck and back.
-Dr. Chernish may recommend therapy programs to restore range of motion of the neck and spine, and strengthen the affected areas to prevent recurrence of pain or stiffness.
+Dr. Chernish may recommend exercise to restore range of motion of the neck and spine, and strengthen the affected areas to prevent recurrence of pain or stiffness.
+No referral is required.